 Borne of a YouTube wormhole session, Phoebe convinced herself that her serial killer obsession was worse than it was.
 Eventually snowballing into a chasm of dark thoughts, it was the transference of these thoughts into song that helped her regain control.
 “I think there needs to be a more open dialogue about mental health” she says, “as soon as you talk openly about dark feelings, they don’t have as much power.
 That’s why it’s so comforting to get them out there”.

 Playing to a packed Oslo later today, her performance is one of the most compelling I’ve seen all year.
-Transfixing a crowd of pissed-up festival goers with songs of imposing fragility and maturity, I have to remind myself that Phoebe is still only twenty-three.
+Transfixing a crowd of inebriated festival goers with songs of imposing fragility and maturity, I have to remind myself that Phoebe is still only twenty-three.

 Already finding herself in many of the end of year album lists, and continually receiving praise from some of her heroes, I wonder if she feels able to fully appreciate her achievements.
 “It’s really hard in music not to compare yourself to other artists” she responds.
 “Sid Vicious never got to be my age.
 James Dean died at my age.
 Everything The Beatles did was over five years.
-Being friends with amazing artists like Julien Baker, it’s really hard not to compare yourself to them.”
+Then being friends with amazing artists like Julien Baker, it’s really hard not to compare yourself to them.”

 Navigating your early-mid-twenties can be daunting.
 For many including myself, it’s a period of whirlwind change wherein everything suddenly seems to speed up.
 With us being just a year apart in age, I ask her if her experience is similar to my own.
 “Dude… Yes” she says, suddenly inflamed with consternation, “when I was twenty I dated a twenty-seven-year-old dude and I would always give him shit for being so old.
 I did that because he hated it, but now I’m like ‘oh my god, I’m nearly there myself’”.
 Would she go as far as to refer to this period as a mid-midlife crisis?
 She laughs, before her expression switches to serious, “that is exactly what it is”.